-Those UGA employees who are exposed to hazardous chemicals during the normal course of their employment must be provided with additional training called Chemical-Specific Right to Know Training.
-The work area supervisor of such an employee will ensure that chemical-specific training is provided prior to working with any hazardous chemical and that such training is refreshed annually.
-In accordance with Board of Regents policy Number 0472-1 3-027, written documentation of chemical-specific training must be maintained for a minimum of thirty years after separation of the employee from UGA.
+Those UGA employees who are exposed to hazardous chemicals during the normal course of their employment must be provided with additional training called Chemical Specific Right to Know Training.
+The workplace supervisor of such an employee will ensure that Chemical Specific training is provided prior to working with any hazardous chemical and that such training is refreshed annually.
+In accordance with Board of Regents policy Number 0472-13-027, written documentation of chemical-specific training must be maintained for a minimum of thirty years after separation of the employee from UGA.

-Additional chemical-specific training must be provided prior to the introduction of any new chemical hazard or if there is a significant increase of an existing hazard in the employee's work area.
-The work area supervisor of the affected employee must ensure that such additional training is provided and documented.
+Additional Chemical Specific training must be provided prior to the introduction of any new chemical hazard, or if there is a significant increase of an existing hazard in the employee's workplace.
+The workplace supervisor of the affected employee must ensure that such additional training is provided and documented.